nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

   * Bear in mind that when looking for all news articles published and not filtering for a particular term, the amount of articles returned by the API increase considerably.
 Now, if you need to approach the construction of the article corpus differently, make sure to review the *get_articles_url(...)* function.

-3. Time resolution of the results: As pointed out in the first consideration, the frequency of occurrence of the words in the dictionary is presented on a monthly basis.
-However, make sure to adjust your resolution of interest by tuning the functions *get_monthly_results(...)* and *visualize_results(...)*.
+3. Time resolution of the results:

+As pointed out on the first consideration, the frequency of occurrence of the words in the dictionary is presented and normalized on a monthly basis.
+However, feel free to adjust your resolution of interest by tuning the functions *get_monthly_results(...)* and *visualize_results(...)*.